VCTLabs/foss-rst-presentations/foss-instrumentation/open_source_drones.rst

    Spacer 0 1cm

-* The MAVLINK broadcast message format includes action, status and command messages, which can be used both for onboard and offboard communication
+* The MAVConn message broadcast includes action, status and command messages, which can be used both for onboard and offboard communication
-* Messages are identified by content instead of recipient addresses
+* Messages are identified and filtered by content instead of recipient addresses
 * Routing nodes (node 2) filter messages that belong only to a particular subset (nodes 3, 4, and 5)

 Open/Supported Hardware
 =======================